 - Preheat oven to 350°F.

-- In a blender or food processor, pulse oatmeal until it becomes a flour.
+- In a blender or food processor, pulse the oats until they become flour.

 - In a large bowl, combine dry ingredients.